 - Create Guest Account - You can use this option to request a temporary username and password from OIT that can then be used to join the UCCS-Wireless network.
 These temporary accounts are active for a week from the point in time they are created, and can be used to log in to the UCCS-Wireless network (which is secure) in order to gain Internet access and access to on-campus resources.
 The username and password for these temporary accounts can be delivered to the guest either by email, or through a text message to their phone.
 Additionally, guests accounts can be obtained by visiting the Office of Information Technology Help Desk.
 For hours and location see the Get Help page.

-- Eduroam - This new feature is coming summer of 2019!
+- Social - This option is coming soon.
 Stay tuned!

 What is eduroam?